 Mode - Sets the way the texture is displayed.
-You can select Solid, Mesh, or Points.
+The options are Solid, Mesh, or Points.
 This is useful for looking at the structure of the underlying data.
 This is an option for the Color-Shaded Plan View and Isentropic Topography display types.